nyc-crh/site/content/gallery/decentralization.md

 - Latinx people
 - Black people
 questions:
-- This flier is designed to persuade readers not to support school decentralization in New York.
+- This flier was designed to persuade readers not to support school decentralization in New York.
 Does it persuade you?
 Why or why not?
 What counter-arguments would have been persuasive?
 - This document shows activists trying to reject a proposal because they think it does not go far enough.
 What are examples of that situation today?
 What is challenging about persuading people of that argument?
 - This flier uses the technology available to activists at the time - a typewriter and a copy machine.
 What tools do activists use to share their messages today?
 How are they similar or different?
 ---